thu-ml/tianshou/docs/tutorials/concepts.rst

 The :class:`~tianshou.data.Collector` enables the policy to interact with different types of environments conveniently.

-:meth:`~tianshou.data.Collector.collect` is the main method of Collector: it let the policy perform (at least) a specified number of step ``n_step`` or episode ``n_episode`` and store the data in the replay buffer.
+:meth:`~tianshou.data.Collector.collect` is the main method of Collector: it let the policy perform a specified number of step ``n_step`` or episode ``n_episode`` and store the data in the replay buffer, then return the statistics of the collected data such as episode's total reward.

-Why do we mention **at least** here?
-For multiple environments, we could not directly store the collected data into the replay buffer, since it breaks the principle of storing data chronologically.

-The proposed solution is to add some cache buffers inside the collector.
-Once collecting **a full episode of trajectory**, it will move the stored data from the cache buffer to the main buffer.
-To satisfy this condition, the collector will interact with environments that may exceed the given step number or episode number.

 The general explanation is listed in :ref:`pseudocode`.
 Other usages of collector are listed in :class:`~tianshou.data.Collector` documentation.

+There is also another type of collector :class:`~tianshou.data.AsyncCollector` which supports asynchronous environment setting (for those taking a long time to step).
+However, AsyncCollector only supports **at least** ``n_step`` or ``n_episode`` collection due to the property of asynchronous environments.

 Trainer